Tanvi170/Ice-Cream-Shop-Inventory-and-Billing-Management-/README.md

 ### 🌟 **Key Features**

 - **Smart Billing🧾:** Generates accurate invoices with taxes and discounts for quick, error-free transactions.
-- **Low Stock And Expiring Products Alerts 🚨:** Sends notifications when inventory falls below the minimum threshold or when the product expiry is near by.
+- **Low Stock And Expiring Products Alerts 🚨:** Sends notifications when inventory falls below the minimum threshold or when the product expiry is near to 30 days.
 - **Sales & Order Management 📊:** Tracks daily, weekly, and monthly sales, and provides insights into best-selling items.
 - **Multi-User Access 🔐:** Provides role-based access for secure and efficient management.